All Episodes

 Well, yeah, by definition, it would have to end if you go to binding arbitration.

-Which I didn't think I didn't agree with at the time.
+And Governor Ingler told me that he offered the teachers here in Michigan binding arbitration, and they refused, which I didn't think I didn't agree with at the time.

-Well, it does, again, it's it's something that you have to prove to the arbitrator.
+Again, it's something that you have to prove to the arbitrator.

-Now, while you're trying to prove that the city in your case has the ability to pay, the city's trying to prove that they don't.
+Now, while you're trying to prove that the city, in your case, has the ability to pay, the city's trying to prove that they don't.

 Correct.